Rhondda (UK Parliament constituency): History

 This constituency was first created under the Redistribution of Seats Act 1885, for the 1885 general election.
 For the 1918 general election it was divided into Rhondda East and Rhondda West.

 The constituency was reunited in 1974.
 Since 1974, the constituency has always had a large Labour majority, and in the 1987 general election was the safest seat for any party, anywhere in Britain.
 In 2001, it was the only seat in the country where Liberal Democrats lost their deposit, and the Conservative Party also lost their deposit in their worst performance outside Northern Ireland.

 Early history: the 1885 general election

-The constituency was formed following the Third Reform Act of 1884, as a result of the rapid growth of population in the two valleys over the previous twenty years.
+The constituency was formed following the Representation of the People Act 1884, as a result of the rapid growth of population in the two valleys over the previous twenty years.
 During the 1880s the demand for working men representatives in the ranks of the Parliamentary Liberal Party were increasingly vociferous and there was a precedent for a Liberal-Labour (Lib-Lab) candidate in South Wales as Thomas Halliday had contested Merthyr Tydfil in 1874.